|Allegro CL version 10.1|

-Arguments: &key (owner (screen *system*)) (type :either) title prompt position width height (scope :all) (create-if-new t) initial-directory initial-subdirectory show-initial-directory-siblings look-ahead (prompt-for-password-if-needed t) (focus-on-new-subdirectory (eq type :new)) close-subtrees-on-close show-initial-directory-children search-network-globally
+Arguments: &key (owner (selected-window-or-screen)) (type :either) (always-show-text-box t) title prompt position width height (scope :all) (special-folders (quote ((:personal "Home")))) (create-if-new t) initial-directory initial-subdirectory show-initial-directory-siblings (show-local-file-systems t) look-ahead (prompt-for-password-if-needed t) (focus-on-new-subdirectory (eq type :new)) close-subtrees-on-close show-initial-directory-children search-network-globally

 This function displays a modal dialog that allows the user to specify a new or existing directory (also known as a folder).
 The directory can be specified either by selecting it in the outline widget, or entering an absolute path namestring in the text-entry widget, or by entering a relative path namestring in the text-entry widget that is relative to the directory that is selected in the outline.
 It does not matter whether the user types a final slash character after a directory name in the text-entry widget.
 Help strings at the bottom of the dialog guide the user in specifying a complete path.

 Two values are returned: (1) A pathname for the directory that was

 specified by the user (or